matheusd/dcrlnd/README.md

 https://decred.org/community

 ## Installation

+  Knowledgeable users may use the [quickstart guide](/docs/QUICKSTART.md).

-  In order to build from source, please see [the installation instructions](docs/INSTALL.md).
+  For more detailed instructions, please see [the installation instructions](docs/INSTALL.md).

+  And a sample config file with annotated options is [also available here](sample-dcrlnd.conf).

 ## Docker
   To run lnd from Docker, please see the main [Docker instructions](docs/DOCKER.md)